kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

 Flipped classification also applies to `map` method of `Observable`.
-Method `map` accepts as an argument function `(T => R)`, that is `Function1[-T, +R]`. `Function1` is contravariant in type parameter `T` so flipped classification is also applied by the Scala compiler.
+Method `map` accepts function `(T => R)` as an argument, that is `Function1[-T, +R]`. `Function1` is contravariant in type parameter `T` so flipped classification is also applied by the Scala compiler.

 Flipped classification is explained in more detail in _The fast track_ section of Type Parameterization chapter in [Programming In Scala](http://www.artima.com/pins1ed/type-parameterization.html).

 ## Use-site and declaration-site variance

-So far this post has described declaration-site variance because variance was defined during the declaration of the type with a + prefix for covariant type parameter and a - prefix for contravariant type parameter.
+Only declaration-site variance has been described so far.
+It is defined during the declaration of the type with a + prefix for covariant type parameter and a - prefix for contravariant type parameter.

 Another kind of variance is use-site variance which is defined by the user of the type.
 It is best explained with an example. `VendingMachine` below is invariant in its type parameter `A`.